antiplank/TEDR/README.md

 `!e 4d6 2 Damage(Eddie)` <- Important to not have spaces for description

 ## GM Rolls:
-If you want the results of the roll to be sent to you in a DM
+If you want the results of the roll to be sent to you in a DM.

 Usage: `!edm xdy <mod> <description>'